philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 Then I renamed the CHR01 LD outputs that used the r2_pearson outputs (before we decided to go with r2) from `Sfa-CBas_only_final_fltrd_maf0.?_CHR01.beagle.ld.snep_in` to `Sfa-CBas_only_final_fltrd_maf0.?_CHR01.beagle.ld.snep_in.pearsonr2`

+Then I transformed the LD outputs for CHR01 using the above code to obtain SNep input with the r2 value.

-THen I ran SNeP on CHR01 with the following code:
+Then I ran SNeP on CHR01 with the following code:
 ```
 ```